 One key feature of the S928 that would attract many is its GPS tracking feature.
 The S928 uses GPS to accurately show you your current speed and distance traveled.
 It is also capable of recording GPS tracks and then transferring them to your smartphone via Bluetooth for viewing.

 The accuracy of the GPS chip is fairly good and speed readings often come within 1km/h of my Bryton 310 and Android smartphone running Strava.
 Although the S928’s ability to record GPS tracks seems useful, it is more of a gimmick than it is a feature for serious fitness use.
-This is because the watch seems capable of recording only up to about 40 minutes 1 hour of GPS data before it just stops.
+This is because the watch seems capable of recording only up to about 40 minutes to 1 hour of GPS data before it just stops.

 This is fine if you’re just exercising for 30 minutes or so but for serious athletes, don’t expect the wealth of data that you can get from apps such as Strava.
 This issue coupled with the flaws in the accompanying HPlus Watch app makes the GPS feature of the S928 limited in its usefulness.
 Until today, I still haven’t figured out why the watch doesn’t record GPS tracks beyond a certain duration.